 The Sub-Fund has as its objective sustainable investment within the meaning of Article 9 of SFDR.
-The investment strategy is geared towards law carbon economy which leaders to a lower portfolio's carbon footprint than the MSCI All Countries World Index.
+The Sub-Fund is managed taking into consideration responsible and sustainable principles and aims to be target issuers with a significatively exposure of percentage of their revenues to the 17 Sustainable Development Goals of the United Nations.
+The investment strategy is geared towards law carbon economy which leaders to a lower portfolio's carbon footprint than the Euro Stoxx NR.